soijen/soijen.github.io/en/_posts/2018-03-08-tierra-del-fuego-van-overview.md

 ---
 title: Tierra del Fuego, Chile by Van - An Overview
-description: Logistical guide for planning your overland trip to the Chilean side of Tierra del Fuego.
+description: Logistical guide for planning your road trip to the Chilean side of Tierra del Fuego.
 author: Sóijen
 layout: post
 latitude: -53.8671117